5 Great Analogies for Training Baseball Players

 5. Stretching a loose shoulder is like picking a scab; it feels good for a bit, but only makes things uglier over the long haul.

 There are a lot of hypermobile (lose-jointed) pitchers out there.
 It's often a big part of what makes them successful, but it comes at a cost: increased injury risk, if they don't stay on top of their stability training.

 What they often lose sight of, though, is the fact that it's just as important to avoid creating instability as it is to train for stability.
 In other words, continually stretching a hypermobile joint is likely even worse than just leaving out your strength work.
 The former reduces passive stability, whereas the latter just doesn't improve active stability.

 The problem is that a lot of loose-jointed players feel "tight" - and it's usually because they lay down trigger points to make up for their lack of stability.
 The stretching feels good in the short term, but the trigger point comes back stronger and stronger each time - until you're eventually dealing with a torn anterior (shoulder) capsule or ulnar collateral ligament.
 Eventually, reducing the passive stability leads to a pathology - just like picking that scab eventually leads to an infection or scar.

 Want to learn more about whether or not you're hypermobile?
 Check out my article, Assessments You Might Be Overlooking: Installment 1.

 Looking to pick up more analogies we use to educate our players - and get a better feel for our overall system?
 I'd encourage you to sign up for one of our upcoming Elite Baseball Mentorships.
-We have events in both October and November, and you won't find a more intensive baseball educational course.
+We have a lower extremity course coming up on August 21-23; click here for more information.